 The manufacturers claim that it will help your dog sleep, acting as a mild, non-toxic sedative.
 Whether that’s true or not, one thing’s for certain: If you see your dog downing a bottle of Chardognay, do not let them drive.

 TropiClean isn’t technically a different drink than water, but it will make your dog’s water bowl more enticing, as it adds a dash of green tea to their daily H2O.
 This helps combat bacteria in your pup’s mouth, improving their dental hygiene and cutting down on stinky doggy breath.

 The bottle claims that this stuff is tasteless, but we fail to see how something could freshen a dog’s breath that much without them noticing.
 Regardless, dogs don’t seem to mind the taste, and their owners certainly don’t mind the effects.

 To be clear, when we say, “fruit juices,” we’re not talking about the store-bought stuff that comes out of the carton in your fridge.
 Instead, we mean a little bit of the fresh juice that comes out of the fruit itself (just be sure the fruit itself isn’t toxic — grape juice is an obvious no-no).

 If you’re so inclined, you can share a little juice from your orange or watermelon with your pup.
+To do this safely without adding too many unnecessary carbohydrates to your dog’s daily diet, just add a dash of juice to flavor your dog’s water bowl.
 Many dogs enjoy the sweetness, and in small doses, these juices shouldn’t wreak havoc on your dog’s stomach.
 Don’t go overboard, though, or else you’ll spend all day cleaning up the resulting mess.